mainio/decidim-api-examples/README.md

 ## Example applications

-This repository provides two separate example projects for demonstrating how the OAuth flow can be implemented for different types of applications:
+This repository provides three separate example projects for demonstrating how the authentication flow can be implemented for different types of applications:

 - [Native Android application](./examples/android-flutter/) serving as an example of a public OAuth client implementation.